Eichenzell

 Eichenzell is a municipality in the district of Fulda, in Hesse, Germany.
 It is situated on the river Fulda, 7 km south of the town Fulda.

-The letter processing center for Deutsche Post in the greater Fulda area is located in Eichenzell.
-Die Rhöner Säuwäntzt, a Skiffle-Bluesband come from Eichenzell-Lütter and use the hillbilly image of the region in their performances.
+The letter-processing center for Deutsche Post in the greater Fulda area is in Eichenzell.
+Die Rhöner Säuwäntzt, a Skiffle-Bluesband, come from Eichenzell-Lütter and use the hillbilly image of the region in their performances.